devscanr/resume-checklist/README.md

 Synchronize how your name appears across LinkedIn, GitHub, and your resume.
 Recruiters shouldn't have to guess if different accounts belong to the same person, especially if you've changed your surname.
-Transliteration between profiles should remain consistent.
+For applicants with foreign (non-english) names: transliteration between profiles should remain consistent.

 ### 4️⃣ Title / Specialty / Desired Position